gassmoeller/aspect_newsletter/README.md

 This is a small Python script that polls the Github API for issues and pull requests of a public repository and sends an email to a defined address (e.g. a mailing list) every two weeks.
+It uses the `requests` library for https requests all other packages should be available with most python installations.

-It relies on some configuration files and some configuration in the file itself.
+The script relies on some configuration files and some configuration in the file itself.

 Usage: